Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: Resonance production

 \section{Resonance production}

-The general form of helicity amplitudes was calculated in my previous papers \cite{MK,MK2,MK3}, and these are reproduced in Appendix \ref{appA} and \ref{appB}.
-The 16 vector helicity amplitudes ($\tilde{F}_{\lambda_2, \lambda_1}^{\lambda_k}$) are presented in \Cref{res_HV}, and the 16 axial-vector helicity amplitudes ($\tilde{G}_{\lambda_2, \lambda_1}^{\lambda_k}$) are shown in Table \ref{res_HAA}.
-The definitions include several factors, such as Clebsch-Gordan coefficients for different SPP channels, branching ratios for each resonance decaying into a single pion, and Breit-Wigner parametrisation for the broad resonance states.
-These factors are common across all models.
-However, the key part of the definition lies in the resonance production amplitudes, which depend on the specific model chosen.
-The production amplitudes are calculated from the Feynman diagrams shown in Fig.~\ref{fmf}.
-The goal of this section is to calculate these amplitudes, which are defined as follows:
+The general form of the helicity amplitudes was derived in our previous works~\cite{MK,MK2,MK3} and is reproduced in Appendix~\ref{appA} for completeness.
+The sixteen vector helicity amplitudes ($\tilde{F}_{\lambda_2, \lambda_1}^{\lambda_k}$) are presented in Table~\ref{res_HV}, while the sixteen axial-vector helicity amplitudes ($\tilde{G}_{\lambda_2, \lambda_1}^{\lambda_k}$) are listed in Table~\ref{res_HAA}.
+These amplitudes incorporate several ingredients, including Clebsch-Gordan coefficients corresponding to different SPP channels and Breit-Wigner parametrisations describing the finite widths of the resonance states.

+The key element in their definition is the resonance production amplitude, which is the focus of this section.
+These amplitudes are defined as

-Here $f^{(V,A)}$ denotes the vector and axial-vector production amplitudes and $J^{(V,A)}$ represent hadron currents.
+Here $f^{(V,A)}$ denote the vector and axial-vector production amplitudes, and $J^{(V,A)}_\rho$ represent the corresponding hadronic currents.
+The state $R$ denotes the produced resonance.